ssd-secure-disclosure/typhooncon2019/TyphoonCon Challenge 2019/Niklas Breitfeld/readme.md

-# Niklas Beritfeld - Writeup
+# Niklas Breitfeld - Writeup

 after reversing the binary i found out that the Thread ID which each accepted connection uses is only stored in a byte, while the server sockets listens for